Health Alert – U.S. Embassy Algiers, Algeria (August 11, 2020)

-The Algerian government has started to ease the measures it had undertaken to limit the spread of COVID-19 by allowing more businesses to reopen and allowing public transportation in cities to resume, but the lifting of restrictions will be gradual and dependent on the evolution of COVID-19 cases in Algeria.
+The Algerian government started to ease the measures it had undertaken to limit the spread of COVID-19 by allowing more businesses to reopen and allowing some public transportation in cities to resume, but the lifting of restrictions is gradual and dependent on the evolution of COVID-19 cases in Algeria.
 In recent weeks businesses have been shut down because of non-compliance with health restrictions.

 The Ministry of Health has advised people to dial 3030 if they suspect they are symptomatic.
 Visit the website of the Algerian Ministry of Health for updates and its dedicated webpage for additional information on these measures.

 U.S. government personnel are advised to practice social distancing and restricting movements.
 U.S. Embassy consular services are limited as further described below.

 On August 6, 2020, in close coordination with the U.S. Centers for Disease Control and Prevention (CDC), the Department of State lifted the Global Level 4 Health Advisory.
 The Global Advisory, initially put in place on March 19, 2020, advised U.S. citizens to avoid all international travel due to the global impact of COVID-19.
 The Department will now revert to individual country assessments.
 Please see the updated COVID-19 Traveler Information page.
 The Department of State also issued a Level 3 Travel Advisory (Reconsider Travel) for Algeria.
 In addition, the CDC maintains a Level 3 Travel Notice for Algeria.